Vermont Diminished Value Claims

 Chase v.
 Hoosac Tunnel & W.R.
 Co., 85 Vt.
 60 (1911)

-The court recognized that damages to personal property include compensation for the actual economic loss sustained.
-When injury results in a measurable reduction in value, recovery is not confined to physical repair costs but extends to the full loss in market value attributable to the damage.
+The court recognized that damages to personal property must cover the actual economic loss suffered — not just the physical repair cost.
+When an injury causes a measurable drop in value, recovery extends to that full loss.

 Collins v.
 Fogg, 110 Vt.
 465 (1939)